microsoft/pai/pai-management/doc/how-to-setup-dev-box.md

 sudo docker pull docker.io/openpai/dev-box

 # Run your dev-box
-# Assume the path of custom-hadoop-binary-path in your service-configuration is /pathHadoop.
+# Assume the path of custom-hadoop-binary-path in your service-configuration is /pathHadoop,
-# Assume the directory path of your cluster-configuration is /pathConfiguration.
+#   and the path of your cluster-configuration is /pathConfiguration.
 # By now, you can leave it as it is, we only mount those two directories into docker container for later usage.
 sudo docker run -itd \
         -e COLUMNS=$COLUMNS -e LINES=$LINES -e TERM=$TERM \